Concern Turkey becoming Russia sanctions evasion haven 'growing in Europe'

 European diplomats are reportedly increasingly concerned that, though a Nato member, Turkey is becoming a haven for individuals and businesses seeking to dodge Western sanctions imposed on Russia for waging war in Ukraine.

-Adding to dissatisfaction, Fahrettin Altun, head of communications for Turkish President Recep Tayyip Erdogan, has told the Wall Street Journal that the West must lift its block on delivering F-35 stealth fighter jets and also provide Patriot missile batteries to Turkey before Ankara will consider sending its Russian-made surface-to-air S-400 missile systems to Ukraine.
-At March 25's Nato summit in Brussels, Erdogan did not even get a pull-aside meeting with US President Joe Biden, despite his officials pushing hard for such an encounter, Al-Monitor reported diplomatic sources as saying.
+In another sign of simmering tensions between Turkey and the West, Fahrettin Altun, head of communications for Turkish President Recep Tayyip Erdogan, has told the Wall Street Journal that the West must lift its block on delivering F-35 stealth fighter jets and also provide Patriot missile batteries to Turkey before Ankara will consider sending its Russian-made surface-to-air S-400 missile systems to Ukraine.

-Turkey has resisted imposing sanctions and other economic measures, such as an airspace ban, on Russia over the Ukraine conflict, arguing that it can use its position of having good relations with both Moscow and Kyiv to keep channels open that could prove crucial in bringing peace.
-At the same time, Turkey remains in a state of economic crisis that economists have warned could even result in a systemic collapse.
-It needs to fend off as much economic damage presented by the war as possible to avoid a further slide towards the abyss.
-Turkey imports almost all the oil and gas it consumes, with 45% of the latter provided by Russia.
-High energy prices and the expected loss of millions of Russian and Ukrainian tourists this year are two major headaches caused to the Erdogan administration by the war so far.
+At March 25's Nato summit in Brussels, Erdogan also did not even get a pull-aside meeting with US President Joe Biden, despite his officials pushing hard for such an encounter, Al-Monitor reported diplomatic sources as saying.

-European countries remain reluctant to publicly criticise Turkey’s stance on Russia, but behind the scenes there are growing concerns about the long-term implications, the Financial Times reported on March 24.
+Turkey has risked Moscow's ire by providing Ukraine with military drones but at the same time it has resisted imposing sanctions and other economic measures, such as an airspace ban, on Russia over the Ukraine conflict, arguing that it can use its position of having good relations with both Moscow and Kyiv to keep channels open that could prove crucial in bringing peace.

 On March 22, Turkish Foreign Minister Mevlut Cavusoglu said Nato countries should prioritise a ceasefire, not just sanctions on Russia.
 Ankara, he said, was redoubling diplomatic efforts to solve the crisis.